NaPiRE/napire2018/Organisation/README.md

 # napire2018/Organisation

-This folder contains all the material from the 2018 Edition of the NaPiRE Survey:
+This folder contains organizational information for the 2018 edition of the NaPiRE survey:

 - [EFS Project Export](https://github.com/NaPiRE/napire2018/tree/master/Organisation/EFS%20Project%20Export): Contains export data from the survey tool.
 - [Pilot](https://github.com/NaPiRE/napire2018/tree/master/Organisation/Pilot): Contains codebook and answers to a pilot questionnaire.
 Also contains feedback from participants on the questionnaire.